dajhub/dajhub.github.io/content/blog/cinnamon-fedora-minimal/index.md

 ![sddm](sddm.webp)

 Not the most attractive display manager!!
-However, in the next post I will show how to improve the look of the sddm display manager.
+However, the layout/look can be improved and may be the content for a future post.

 To enable **slick greeter**